torvalds/linux/drivers/firmware/arm_scmi/vendors/imx/imx95.rst

 Note:
  - For cores in AP cluster, PSCI should be used and PSCI firmware will use CPU protocol to handle them.
 For cores in non-AP cluster, Operating System(e.g.
-   Linux OS) could use CPU protocols to control Cortex-M7 cores.
+   GNU/Linux OS) could use CPU protocols to control Cortex-M7 cores.
  - CPU indicates the core and its auxiliary peripherals(e.g. TCM) inside i.MX SoC